SFTtech/openage-blog/content/fun/test.md

 you may | have guessed this.
 but it  | looks pretty.

-And because sometimes you have non-code preformatted text for ascii-art, we do some `<pre>` feature.
+And because sometimes you have non-code preformatted text, we have a `<pre>` feature.

 <pre>
 This allows drawing